-I started by whizzing up 250g fruit shortcake biscuits (I got mine from Tesco and they were the own brand in a purple packet) in my food processor until they were fine crumbs.
-I added 80g melted butter, mixed them all together, then pressed into the bottom of a 23″ springform tin.
+I started by whizzing up fruit shortcake biscuits (I got mine from Tesco and they were the own brand in a purple packet) in my food processor until they were fine crumbs.
+Then I added melted butter, mixed it all together, then pressed into the bottom of a 23cm springform tin.
 I put it in the fridge for 30 mins to set.

-For the cheesecake filling I used my electric hand whisk to mix together 750g full fat cream cheese, 180g icing sugar, 1 tsp cinnamon, 1 1/2 tsp mixed spice and 1/4 tsp nutmeg.
-Once it was combined I added 300ml double cream and continued too mix until it was thick.
+For the cheesecake filling I used my electric hand whisk to mix together full fat cream cheese, icing sugar, cinnamon, mixed spice and nutmeg.
+Once it was combined I added double cream and continued too mix until it was thick.

 I put the filling over the base and smoothed it down as best I could.
 I left it in the fridge overnight to set.

-To decorate the cheesecake I whipped up 200ml double cream along with 2 tbsp icing sugar and 1 tsp almond extract.
-I piped two rows of cream using my Wilton Number 6B Open Star tip (slightly obsessed with this tip at the moment!)
+To decorate the Easter cheesecake I whipped up double cream along with icing sugar and almond extract.
+Then I piped two rows of cream using my Wilton Number 6B Open Star tip (slightly obsessed with this tip at the moment!)